-For those of us who are running businesses, looking after our own emotional wellbeing can quickly fall into the ‘I haven’t got time’ basket.
+For those of us who are running businesses, search looking after our own emotional wellbeing can quickly fall into the ‘I haven’t got time’ basket.
 This is because we spend the majority of our time focussing on building up clients or creating a successful organisation.
 Never mind the endless admin tasks which go with being a business owner.

 The demands of running a business can really take its toll and if you are constantly in emergency mode, your mind and body may just end up paying a high price for putting your business needs before your own wellbeing.
 The good news is that you can easily implement some simple strategies to resolve this.
 The more difficult part comes with your own commitment to put your own health, before the health of your business.